 Since ideas and interests are both endogenous, it is difficult tell them apart empirically.
-This is a problem that plagues much of the case-based political economy literature highlighting the role of one
+This is a problem that plagues much of the case-based political economy literature highlighting the role of one versus the other.
+This literature typically does not specify how an interest-based argument would be distinguished from an ideas-based one, leaving the conclusions open to alternative interpretations.

-&lt;sup>29This routine invocation of an analogy to household budget was also labeled as 'commonsensical'.
+&lt;sup>31This routine invocation of an analogy to household budget was also labeled as 'commonsensical'.
 As pointed in a historical treatment of the 'Common Sense' by Sophia Rosenfeld (2012), this is especially true in a country with an anti-elitist and populist strain such as the U.S.. where the use of "common sense" as a political weapon to undermine institutions and policies put forth by experts that were possibly counterintuitive and complex.
 The Reagan Revolution was described by the President himself a period when there was a "rediscovery of our values and common sense".
 Indeed President Reagan saw that government could be "operated efficiently by using the same common sense practiced in our everyday life, in our homes, in businesses and private affairs".
 See also Blyth (2013) on the history of austerity as an idea.